Peptide Half-Life Chart: Complete Reference Guide for Researchers (2026)

 Are the research dose ranges listed on this chart safe for human use?

-No. The dose ranges on this chart are provided strictly for laboratory research and in-vitro reference purposes.
+No. The dose ranges on this peptide half-life chart are provided strictly for laboratory research and in-vitro reference purposes.
 None of the peptides listed are intended for human consumption, clinical treatment, or self-administration.
 Researchers must comply with all applicable institutional, state, and federal regulations governing the use of research chemicals.